 The processing fee is $10 per application.
 If you receive a wilderness permit, an additional fee of $5 per person applies.
 These fees are non-refundable and non-transferable.

 You can only apply once per weekly lottery.
 While there isn't an annual limit on the number of confirmed reservations you can have, you can only have six active (i.e., future) reservations at any given time.

 Wilderness permits are required all year, but reservations are only available for trips May through October.

 The Yosemite Conservancy wilderenss reservations office processes all permit reservation applications.
 Its hours are Monday through Friday, 9 am to 4 pm.
 The office is closed from the third week of October until mid-November, on federal holidays, and for lunch (noon to 1 pm).

 Reservations are available from 24 weeks to seven days in advance on Recreation.gov.
 You must sign up for an account before making a reservation.
 Reservations are first available by lottery.
 After the lottery, all remaining reservations are available on a first-come, first-served basis until seven days in advance.
 Unused reservations are added to the 40% of permits available one week in advance (see below).

 In order to have your best chance of success, apply for a wilderness permit is through the weekly lottery that runs 24 weeks in advance.
-The lottery application period is every Sunday through Saturday from November 14, 2021, through May 7, 2022.
+The lottery application period is every Sunday through Saturday from mid-November through early May.